saxon1964/neovim-tips/README.md

     user_tip_prefix = "[User] ",
     -- OPTIONAL: Show warnings when user tips conflict with builtin (default: true) warn_on_conflicts = true,
+    -- OPTIONAL: Picker to use: "fzf-lua" (default) or "custom" picker = "fzf-lua",
   },
   init = function()
     -- OPTIONAL: Change to your liking or drop completely